broadinstitute/GpUnit/readme.txt

 --------------------
 Initializing GP Java Client
 --------------------
+GpUnit runs jobs on a (usually) remote GenePattern Server.
+By default, it makes REST client calls to a running GenePattern server.
+The REST API was added to GenePattern with the 3.6.0 release.

+You can switch to the SOAP client with the 'gpunit.client=SOAP' configuration option.
-Gpunit runs jobs on a (usually) remote GenePattern Server.
-By default, gpunit uses SOAP client calls for interacting with the GP server.
-When you run the gpunit target from ant, if necessary it will automatically download the Java client before building gpunit.
+With the SOAP client, when you run the gpunit target from ant, if necessary it will automatically download the Java SOAP client before building GpUnit.
 For more details look at the build.xml file.

-There is also a REST API for connecting to the GP server (circa 3.6.0).
-In it's present incarnation, REST API methods are coded directly into the gpunit project.

 --------------------
 How it works